 By Barry Golden, Portfolio Manager, Strategic Advisers LLC — March 31, 2020

-Diversification across large cap styles (value, core & growth) may help to provide stability and capital appreciation over the long term
+We seek to diversify the portfolio across large cap styles (value, core & growth).
+We believe this diversification may help to provide stability and capital appreciation over the long-term.

 The Fidelity® U.S. Large Cap Equity Strategy seeks capital appreciation and to outperform the S&P 500® Index over a full market cycle.